Meeting Time: November 03, 2021 at 9:00am HST

 • Default_avatar

-Vijak Ayasanonda almost 3 years ago
+Vijak Ayasanonda about 3 years ago

 I am a Maui resident and healthcare worker.
 I moved to Maui in 2006 and initially lived at Pacific Shores in Kihei.
 At the time those that resided at the complex were nearly all Maui residents, there were other nurses, doctors, construction workers, restaurant workers, etc. I knew many co-workers that lived in buildings nearby.
 A few years ago I saw a posting online about a vacation rental at Pacific Shores and thought it must be illegal, however I was informed that the complex was now vacation rentals.
 In the past few years, countless friends and family have had to move away because the place they were living was turned into a vacation rental.
 It is a story I have heard over and over again.
 The hospital hires staff that never makes it to Maui because they could not find adequate housing.
 My husband and I have housed numerous healthcare friends until they could find housing of their own.
 Maui is short nurses, doctors, police, teachers, bus drivers, hotel workers, restaurant workers and the problem is only getting worse.
 I fully support phasing out vacation rentals in any residential or apartment zoned area.
 Second home owners and visitors should not be given higher priority than Maui's own residents.
 Mahalo.